open-energy-transition/Ember-Flexibility-Study/README.md

 ## 1. Install prerequisites

-The Ember Flexibility Study project uses a series of software to run the analysis.
+The Ember Flexibility Study project uses a series of software tools.
 The following steps describe how to install the required software and system dependencies.

 ### Install Git